Ready

 1. Placement

-Flash messages should be placed in a consistent location across Basis.
+Flash messages should be placed in a consistent location across all pages.
 Our Flash messages are always positioned on top of the App Header and on the highest Z-index setting of 9999.¹

 Non-dismissive Flash messages should stay on the screen for 8-10 seconds, then automatically fade out.
 Flash messages that are less than that amount of time, are hard for the user to read.²